d0k3/3DS-Extended-Homebrew-Starter-Pack/README.md

 * Decrypt9WIP by Archshift & d0k3
 * EmuNAND9 by d0k3
 * GodMode9 by d0k3
-* OTPHelper by d0k3
 * BrahmaLoader by patois, delebile & d0k3 (handles ARM9 payloads)
-* ReiNAND CFW by reisyukaku
 * Luma3DS CFW by AuroraWright & reisyukaku
-* CakesFW by mid-kid (you need to get some files yourself)
-* SafeA9LHInstaller by AuroraWright
 * MiniPasta by zoogie
 * TinyFormat by javiMaD
 * PlaiSysUpdater by Plailect